cedalo/streamsheets-documentation/source/functions/drawing/drawchartstate.rst

    * - LegendRange
      - Range that defines the legend entries for the state chart.
    * - Min
-     - Minimum value for the horizontal axis.
+     - Optional.
+Minimum value for the horizontal axis.
+Default is the minimum value.
    * - Max
-     - Maximum value for the horizontal axis.
+     - Optional.
+Maximum value for the horizontal axis.
+Default is now.
+   * - StepType
+     - Optional.
+Time Step type for the horizontal axis.
+Allowed values are 'second', 'minute' and 'hour'.
+Default is 'minute'.
    * - Step
-     - Time Step for the horizontal axis.
-Allowed values are 'second', 'minute' and 'hour'
+     - Optional.
+Time Step for the horizontal axis.
+Default is 1.

 **Return Value**